 Can the ACDD tell me how much back support is owed?
 We can provide a payment history of all payments that we have processed.
 We cannot figure the arrearage for you.
 You can call, fax or e-mail a request for a payment history and we will mail it to you.

 Do you live outside the State of Alabama?
 No more waiting on the mail for your child support payments, the chance of lost checks or the hassle of cashing an out of state check.
-We have two options for you to have quick and safe access to your child support payments.
-Option one is direct deposit and have your payments sent directly to your checking or savings account.
-Option two is a Visa-branded card, which works like a debit card.
-Our debit card, has the look of a Visa card but it is not a credit card because you are using your own money, can be used to make purchases and get cash back at any merchant who accepts Visa debit cards.
-Visit our direct deposit and debit card tabs for more information and to sign up.
+We offer direct deposit for you to have quick and safe access to your child support payments.
+With direct deposit your payments will be sent directly to your checking or savings account or to your personal debit card.
+Visit our direct deposit tab for more information and to sign up.

 You may call our toll free telephone number, write, fax or e-mail for information